Special Educational Needs Information Report

 At whole school level the school are also keen to support parents with pupils with SEND and take their views on how we can continue to develop a positive experience for SEND pupils at our school.

-- Workshops and advice clients to develop parent knowledge and skills in various areas of SEN.
+- Workshops and advice clinics to develop parent knowledge and skills in various areas of SEN.

 - Availability of the Inclusion Manager to discuss any issues or concerns.